paroczigergo/thermometer-backend/README.md

+# Termometer dashboard

-This is a thermometer API and dashboard component to interact with a [Thermometer Client](https://github.com/paroczigergo/thermometer).
+This is a thermometer API and dashboard component to show indoor and outdoot temperature and humidity values.
 It also contains different deployment options and configurations: Docker, Docker Compose, Terraform, Vercel, Mongodb Atlas, Github Actions

-My main goal was to try out deployment options and also create a [Next.js](https://nextjs.org/) based cloud component for the existing [Thermometer Client](https://github.com/paroczigergo/thermometer which can be installed and run on a Raspberry Pi with an Arduino board and a temperature/humidity sensor.
+My main goal was to try out deployment options and also create a [Next.js](https://nextjs.org/) based cloud component for storing and providing weater data from an external API and from a internal client which can be installed and run on a Raspberry Pi ([Thermometer Client](https://github.com/paroczigergo/thermometer))

+## Functions

+- Google authentication
+- Sensor data saving API
+    - it merges the incoming indoor data with an external outdoor data and save it to a mongodb database
+- Listing saved items API
+- Show saved items on a line chart

 ## Local Configuration
-There is no environmental separation in this project locally, just an `.env` file which can be created from `.env.example`
+Locally there is no environmental separation in this project, just an `.env` file which can be created from `.env.example`

-## Getting Started local development
+## Local development

 Run the development server: